-- 5. For safety, this heater is equipped with a manual reset high-limit switch and an air proving switch.
-Never operate this heater with any safety device that has been bypassed.
-Do not operate this heater unless all of these features are fully functioning. - 6.
-Do not operate the heater with its door open. - 7.
+- 6. Do not operate the heater with its door open. - 7.
 Do not locate fuel gas containers or fuel supply hoses anywhere near the blower outlet of the heater. - 8.
 Do not block air intakes or discharge outlets of the heater.
 Doing so may cause improper combustion or damage to heater components leading to property damage or plant loss. - 9.
 The hose assembly shall be visually inspected on an annual basis.
 If it is evident there is excessive abrasion or wear, or if the hose is cut, it must be replaced prior to the heater being put into operation.
 The hose assembly shall be protected from building materials and contact with hot surfaces during use.
 The hose assembly shall be that specified by the manufacturer.
 See parts list. - Check for gas leaks and proper function upon heater installation, at beginning of heating season or when relocating. - 11.
 This heater should be inspected for proper operation by a qualified service person before the start of fall heating season and at least annually. - 12.
 Always turn off the gas supply to the heater if the heater is not going to be used. - 13.
-This heater is equipped with a three-prong (grounding) plug for your protection against shock hazard and must be plugged directly into a properly grounded three-prong receptacle.
-Failure to use a properly grounded receptacle can result in electrical shock, personal injury, or death. - 14.
+Heaters requiring 230 volts electrical supply must have electrical wiring consisting of two hot leads, a neutral lead, and a ground lead.
+All GreenGro heaters, regardless of voltage, must be properly connected to a grounded electrical supply.
+Failure to use a grounded electrical supply can result in electrical shock, serious injury, or death. - 14.
 Direct ignition heaters will make up to three trials for ignition.
 If ignition is not achieved, the control system will lock out the gas control valve.
 If gas is smelled after system lock out has occurred, immediately close all fuel supply valves.
 Do not relight until you are sure that all gas that may have accumulated has cleared away.
 In any event, do not relight for at least 5 minutes. - 15.
 In a hanging type installation, rigid pipe or copper tubing coupled directly to the heater may cause gas leaks during movement, and therefore must not be used.
 Use only gas hose assemblies that are rated and approved for L.P.gas and natural gas in a hanging type of installation. - 16.
-Installations not using the gas hose supplied with this appliance must connect dimensionally using American National Standard Wrought Steel and Wrought Iron Pipe B36/10-1970.
+Installations not using the gas hose supplied with this heater must connect dimensionally using American National Standard Wrought Steel and Wrought Iron Pipe B36/10-1970.
 (Aluminum piping or tubing shall not be used.)
 Copper tubing when used for conveying natural gas, shall be internally tinned or equivalently treated to resist sulphur.